UNINETTSigma2/documentation/development/vtune/vtune.md

 $ amplxe-gui
 ```

-Note that running this directly on Fram migh feel sluggish depending
+Note that running the GUI directly on Fram migh feel sluggish depending
 on your network connection.

 ## Initial VTune analysis